open-feature/spec/glossary.md

 ### Application Integrator

 A developer who is setting up or configuring an application or service to use the feature flags SDK.
+They would write code like "We should speak to the open source flagging service, not $vendor" or "The way the system should handle telemetry is through $library".

 ### Provider Author